Kemp's RBI single in 10th lifts Athletics past Angels 5-4 - WHIZ News

 The A’s trailed 4-2 going into the bottom of the ninth and were down to their last out when Seth Brown’s two-run single off Aaron Loup tied it.
 Loup blew his fifth save in six attempts.

+“It’s huge, especially for all the young guys, to watch how they battled and the resiliency they showed,” Kemp said.
+“It’s a lot of the things that they can build off of and learn from and take into next year.”

-Ernie Clement doubled and Nick Allen walked to start the inning against reliever José Quijada.
+Ernie Clement doubled and Nick Allen walked to start the inning against reliever José Quijad before Angels manager Phil Nevin summoned Weiss.

+Kemp said he was sitting on a slider — Weiss’ favorite pitch to left-handers — after looking at a first-pitch fastball.

+“Once I saw the slider pop, I just tried to get on top of it and not get under it,” Kemp said.
+“Luckily the first baseman didn’t make the play.”

 Domingo Acevedo (4-4) pitched a scoreless 10th inning for the win.